 Decide who goes first by any method of your choosing.
-We suggest whoever has the most change in their pocket or purse, but it's up to you.
+We suggest whoever most recently watched an episode of Scooby-Doo, but it's up to you.

 Play proceeds in turns, each with several phases (see Turn Phases, p.
 2).
-When the first player finishes his or her turn, the player to the left takes a turn and so on
+When the first player finishes their turn, the player to the left takes a turn, and so on.

-The first player to reach Level 10 wins ... but you must reach Level 10 by defeating a monster, unless a card specifically allows you to win another way.
+The first player to reach Level 10 wins . . . but you must reach Level 10 by defeating a monster, unless a card specifically allows you to win another way.